Hardware context¶

 Query the number of distributed domains.
 If the context has an MPI communicator, return is equivalent to

-.
+MPI_Comm_size.
 If the communicator has no MPI, returns 1.

 - rank¶

 The numeric id of the local domain.
-If the context has an MPI communicator, return is equivalent to
+If the context has an MPI communicator, the return is equivalent to

-.
+MPI_Comm_rank.
 If the communicator has no MPI, returns 0.

 Here are some simple examples of how to create a

-:import arbor import mpi4py.MPI as mpi # Construct a context that uses 1 thread and no GPU or MPI. context = arbor.context() # Construct a context that: # * uses 8 threads in its thread pool; # * does not use a GPU, reguardless of whether one is available # * does not use MPI. alloc = arbor.proc_allocation(8, None) context = arbor.context(alloc) # Construct a context that uses: # * 4 threads and the first GPU; # * MPI_COMM_WORLD for distributed computation. alloc = arbor.proc_allocation(4, 0) comm = arbor.mpi_comm(mpi.COMM_WORLD) context = arbor.context(alloc, comm)
+context:import arbor import mpi4py.MPI as mpi # Construct a context that uses 1 thread and no GPU or MPI. context = arbor.context() # Construct a context that: # * uses 8 threads in its thread pool; # * does not use a GPU, regardless of whether one is available # * does not use MPI. alloc = arbor.proc_allocation(8, None) context = arbor.context(alloc) # Construct a context that uses: # * 4 threads and the first GPU; # * MPI_COMM_WORLD for distributed computation. alloc = arbor.proc_allocation(4, 0) comm = arbor.mpi_comm(mpi.COMM_WORLD) context = arbor.context(alloc, comm)